Comment Injection Attack

 - MS Access:

-To comment out some parts of the queries, the attacker may use the standard sequences, typical for a given language, or terminate the queries using his own methods being limited only by his imagination.
+To comment out some parts of the queries, the attacker may use the standard sequences, typical for a given language, or terminate the queries using their own methods being limited only by their imagination.
 An interesting example is a null byte method used to comment out everything after the current query in MS Access databases.
 More information about this can be found in Embedding Null Code .